The-Microservice-Dungeon/docs/docs/trading/tradeables.md

 ### Resources types

-Before you will be able to aford more than just your starting robot you will have to mine resources.
+Before you will be able to afford more than just your starting robot you will have to mine resources.

 There are five resource types, which can be found on the planets.
 These are the starting selling prices for the resources.